allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 *The GC profile of on-heap variant:*
 ![on-heap GC chart](/img/articles/2022-06-01-gc-hands-off-my-data/on-heap-gc.png)
-Memory usage increases throughout the test, there are 40 GC collection cycles that lasts 0.212s.
+Memory usage increases throughout the test, there are 40 GC collection cycles that together last 0.212s.

 *The GC profile of off-heap variant:*
 ![on-heap GC chart](/img/articles/2022-06-01-gc-hands-off-my-data/off-heap-gc.png)
 This time heap memory usage chart definitely looks different, is shaped like a saw, and reaches half of the previous value.
 Please note also, that this time there are only 13 GC cycles with total time of 0.108s.

-The results of the GC profile comparison are therefore as expected, and what about the request times?
+The results of the GC profile comparison are therefore as expected, and what about the response times?

 *jMeter metrics of on-heap variant:*
 ![on-heap GC chart](/img/articles/2022-06-01-gc-hands-off-my-data/on-heap-jmeter.png)